Home

 Emerging molecular evidence suggests that symptomatic improvements among those administered vitamin D is the result of 25-D’s ability to temper bacterial-induced inflammation by slowing VDR activity.
 While this results in short-term palliation, persistent pathogens that influence disease progression proliferate over the long-term.

 All forms of vitamin D are secosteroids, sharing a close structural and functional resemblance to steroids.
 The full implications of a “vitamin” acting as a steroid has yet to be fully appreciated by many in the research community.
-The overlap between steroids and secosteroids is key to understanding the Marshall Pathogenesis.
-It explains how a “vitamin” can exert short-term palliative effects and long-term harm.
+The overlap between steroids and secosteroids is key to understanding the Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop..
+It explains how this “vitamin” can exert short-term palliative effects and long-term harm.
 Patients on the MP are advised to avoid consuming vitamin D, because of its immunomodulatory effects.

 There are a number of vitamin D metabolites in the body.
 The steps by which one form of vitamin D changes into the next are as follows: